-It’s a good idea to wait until later in your program to purchase items in the Old City.
+It’s a good idea to wait until later in the semester to purchase items in the Old City.
 It will take you a few weeks to be able to distinguish items that have been mass produced in China from genuine local-made souvenirs.
 A shop keeper will typically put his glittering junk toward the front of the shop to attract quick, one-time impulse shoppers (the tourist who spends only a day or two in Jerusalem), and keep the more valuable and authentic items inside the shop, or even in another location.
 Develop an eye, ask for something authentic, and leave with a purchase worth having.

 Shops in the Jewish Quarter cater to a different clientele.
 They are more expensive and have a larger inventory of Judaica as opposed to other items.
 They do not usually negotiate for prices.